juliencegarra/OpenMATB/README.md

 Differences with the desktop version:

-- **Session files** are downloaded at the end of the session.
+- **Session files** are downloaded at the end of the session by default, or sent to a server (see [Collecting the session files](#collecting-the-session-files)).
 They are also kept in the browser storage (IndexedDB), so they can be replayed later from the same browser.
 A session file can also be imported from the start page to be replayed.
 - **The scenario is paused** when the page is hidden (tab change, minimized window), because browsers slow down hidden pages.
 The `visibility` entries of the session file record when it happened.
 - **Joysticks** (e.g. flight joysticks) are read with the browser Gamepad API: the main stick axes control the tracking task and buttons are available as `JOY_BTN_n`.
 Browsers reveal a joystick only once one of its buttons has been pressed: the start page shows the detected joystick.
 - The **parallel port** and **Lab Streaming Layer** are not available.